ronsys11/Next_tech_task/README.md

 1-Enter the input value for Motor 1, 0 < value < 256
                    2-press A to confirm the value.
 3-Enter the value for motor 2, 0 < value < 256.
-4-Press B to confirm the value also
+4-Press B to confirm the value \n also
 Press C to reset the values